AlexCharlton/wx-rs/readme.md

 ### Using the MSVC toolchain

 Make sure you're using ""x64 Native Tools Command Prompt for VS 2019"", and that cargo is in your path when compiling for the first time.
-After than msys will work fine.
+After it's built, msys works fine to continue building things from the Rust side.
 - https://stackoverflow.com/questions/11065421/command-prompt-wont-change-directory-to-another-drive

-### Using the GNU toolchain
+### Using the GNU toolchain on Windows
 This depends on nightly rust to build correctly

 #### Getting MSYS2